 Alderman Thomas and the Council's Economic Development Project Officer travelled to Hobart's friendship city (Xi'an) in China to attend the Euro Asia Economic Forum in September 2017.
 The forum started in 2005 and takes place every two years in Xi'an.
 President Xi Jinping of China spoke at the forum in 2009 when he was the Vice President.
 The forum this year was used as a platform of discussion for President Xi's 'One Belt One Road' initiative which is an economic and strategic agenda addressing connecting China with Europe, Africa and Oceana.

-The Xi'an Foreign Language School was also visited in order to investigate the potential of it becoming a 'sister school' to a school in Hobart.
+The Xi'an Foreign Language School was also visited in order to investigate the potential of it becoming a 'sister school' with the Hutchins School.

 Celebrating 40 years of friendship

 A delegation of Aldermen, Council officers and community members travelled to Yaizu, Hobart's sister city in Japan in August 2017 to celebrate the 40th anniversary of the relationship.